postlight/parser/README.md

 The Mercury Parser extracts the bits that humans care about from any URL you give it.
 That includes article content, titles, authors, published dates, excerpts, lead images, and more.

-The Mercury Parser module powers the [Mercury Parser API](https://mercury.postlight.com/web-parser/), a free API from [Postlight](https://www.postlight.com/) that puts all of this information one API request away..
+Mercury Parser powers the [Mercury AMP Converter](https://mercury.postlight.com/amp-converter/) and [Mercury Reader](https://mercury.postlight.com/reader/), a Chrome extension that removes ads and distractions, leaving only text and images for a beautiful reading view on any site.

 ## How?
 Like this.